plone/training/deployment/index.rst

     Every JSON file is also a valid YAML file.
     But if we just fed JSON to the YAML parser, we'd be missing the point of YAML, which is human readability.

 Basic types available in YAML include strings, booleans, floating-point numbers, integers, dates, times and date-times.
 Structured types are sequences (lists) and mappings (dictionaries).

-Sequences are indicated by lines with leading dashes:
+Sequences are indicated by list-member lines with leading dashes:

 .. code-block:: yaml